Japanese Garden Design in Australia | Zen & Water-Wise

 Key Challenges

-• Alkaline soils in many regions challenging for acid-loving Japanese plants
+• Alkaline soils in many inland and coastal regions conflict with the acid-loving requirements of camellias, azaleas, and Japanese maples

 Regional Advantages

-• Mild winters in most regions allow year-round garden enjoyment
+• Long mild winters in most regions allow year-round enjoyment of the garden's structural elements

 Key Design Principles